Classifying Amazon Reviews Depending on Customer Reviews and Using NLP

 Customer reviews for all listed electronic products from May 1996 to July 2014 are included in the Amazon dataset.
 On 63,001 unique goods, there are a total of 1,689,188 reviews from 192,403 customers.
 The following is the data dictionary:

-• ASIN: Unique id of the product to be reviewed
+• ASIN: Unique ID of the product to be reviewed

 • Helpful: The number of people who voted beneficially, as well as the total number of customers who voted on the article, are both included in this list.